 Voting: Many items brought to the SIC will not require a vote.
-Any item that will be taken to the Board for a formal vote requires approval at the SIC first.
-Any item that is taken up under delegated Board authority, as detailed in the Investment Policy Statement (IPS), must be presented to the SIC for a formal vote.
+Any item that will be taken to the Board for a formal vote requires prior approval of the SIC.
+Any item that is taken up under delegated Board authority, as detailed in the IPS, must be presented to the SIC for a formal vote.

-For those items that do require a vote, a quorum of the SIC will be required.
-In order for a quorum to be established, four (4) of the six (6) committee members must be in attendance either in person, electronically or telephonically.
-The CIO must be one of the 4 members in attendance.
+For those items that require a vote, a quorum of the SIC must be in attendance.
+Attendance may be in-person, or by teleconference or videoconference.
+For a quorum to be established, a majority of the SIC members, one of which must be the CIO, must be in attendance.